kobethuwis/kobethuwis/README.md

-👨‍💻 Data engineer & robotics developer
+👨‍💻 Driven data engineer & robotics developer

 🦾 Programming and working with computers in general has been a passion for quite some time